scarpe-team/scarpe/README.md

 Scarpe allows you to modify the app's behaviour outside of the normal Shoes API with environment variables.

-The SCARPE_DISPLAY_SERVICE environment variable allows you to choose one or more display services, from the default Webview service to potentially other experimental or incomplete services.
+The SCARPE_DISPLAY_SERVICE environment variable allows you to choose one or more display services, from the default Webview service, to [Scarpe-Wasm](https://github.com/scarpe-team/scarpe-wasm) to potentially other experimental or incomplete services.
 This may be important if you're developing a new display method for Scarpe.
-The display service variable will contain a name like "wv_local" or "wv_remote" or "glibui" which corresponds to a require-able Ruby file under lib/scarpe, either in the Scarpe gem or another gem your app requires.
+The display service variable will contain a name like "wv_local" or "wv_remote" or "wasm_local" which correspond to a require-able Ruby file under lib/scarpe, either in the Scarpe gem or another gem your app requires.

 Example usage:

-`SCARPE_DISPLAY_SERVICE=glibui ./exe/scarpe examples/hello_world.rb`
+`SCARPE_DISPLAY_SERVICE=wv_relay ./exe/scarpe examples/hello_world.rb`

 The SCARPE_TEST_CONTROL environment variable can contain a path to a test-control-interface script for the Webview display service.
 If you look at test_helper, it gives some examples of how to use it.

-If you run ./exe/scarpe env, you can see all current environment settings.
+If you run ./exe/scarpe --dev env, you can see all current environment settings.

 ## More info